longturn/freeciv21/docs/Modding/Tilesets/compatibility.rst

     Terrain-specific extra sprites allow for different sprites to be used depending on the terrain.
 Currently, only rivers/roads/rails/maglev sprites may be made terrain-specific, but compatibility for specials and bases is expected to roll out soon.
-To use terrain-specific sprites, use the same nomenclature as before, but with the terrain time included after the type of extra.
+To use terrain-specific sprites, use the same nomenclature as before, but with the terrain name included after the type of extra.
     E.g. ``road.road_isolated`` becomes ``road.road_mountain_isolated``.

 options